Delaware State Nurse Aide Registry

 Employers can verify if a CNA is in good standing online or by phone at (302) 421-7403.
 Intermediate care facilities should not hire individuals with negative findings related to neglect, abuse, misappropriation or property or mistreatment of residents.

-Eligibility criteria for certification renewal in the state of Delaware include having performed both of the following within each 24-month certification period:
+Eligibility criteria for certification renewal for the CNA Registry in Delaware include having performed both of the following within each 24-month certification period:

 - Having performed 24 hours of CE.